kmzwa88saa/tele_notify/README.markdown

 ## License

-Acts as votable is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+TeleNotify was initially forked from [Acts as votable](https://github.com/ryanto/acts_as_votable) by ryanto.
+It is released under the [MIT
+License](http://www.opensource.org/licenses/MIT).